This March, the Atlanta Curling Club is partnering with the Atlanta Science Festival to reveal the hidden science of curling.

 All equipment is provided.
 Each event will be held at Center Ice Arena (285 & Roswell RD, just inside the Perimeter) which is an ADA compliant facility and has free parking.
 All you need are sneakers, loose fitting clothing and your phone to take pictures.
 Curling is an adaptive sport and easily accommodates people with mobility issues.
 Ages (approximately) 10 and up are preferred.
 (Participants will be sliding a 42 pound stone across the ice.)

-Tickets will be on sale through the Atlanta Science Festival’s website in mid-February.
+Tickets are now on sale through the Atlanta Science Festival’s website (click on “Events”)